aplatform64/aplatform64/docs/roles/sys_gui_cinnamon.md

 - Prepare environment for application deployment.
 - Deploy application.
 Packages are defined in the variable `sys_gui_cinnamon_profiles`.
 - Provision application components:
   - Create user default configuration.
-Available sets are defined in the variable `sys_gui_cinnamon_catalog_user`.
+Available sets are defined in the variable `sys_gui_cinnamon_catalog_user`:
+    - desktop (theme, panel)
+    - nemo
   - Deploy to system-wide DConf as local db

 The **sys_gui_cinnamon** Ansible-Role is part of the [A:Platform64](https://github.com/serdigital64/aplatform64) project and is available in the [system](../collections/system.md) Ansible-Collection.